-33. The examiners' recommendation stipulates that recommended measures made in relation to Recs.
+32. The examiners' recommendation stipulates that recommended measures made in relation to Recs.
 5, 6 and 8-11 are also applicable to DNFBPs since they are subject to the requirements of the MLTPA.
 As such the analysis with regard to Recs.
 5, 6 and 8-11 in this report is also applicable to the DNFBPs.
-The authorities have advised that guidelines for DNFBPs have been drafted to address these shortcomings and are presently going through the review process before becoming law.
-The other recommendation requires that the transaction threshold level for casinos be amended in the MLTPA to comply with the requirements of Rec.5 and Rec.10.
+The authorities have issued guidelines for DNFBPs.
+While the guidelines have been issued by the FIU in accordance with the functions of the supervisory authority as stipulated in section 21 of the MLTPA there are no applicable sanctions for breaches of these guidelines.
+As such, the guidelines are not enforceable and not acceptable for compliance with FATF requirements in this report.
+The authorities have advised that section 18 of the amendment Bill to the MLTPA deals with penalties which would be applicable to both the AML/CFT Guidelines issued by the Central Bank and those issued by the FIU for DNFBPs.
+The other recommendation requiring that the transaction threshold level for casinos be amended in the MLTPA to comply with the requirements of Rec.5 and Rec.10 has not been addressed.
 This Recommendation remains outstanding.

-- 34. The examiners' recommended action requires financial institutions to maintain adequately resourced, independent internal audit function which includes sample testing for compliance.
-The authorities refer to section 18(1)(c) of the MLTPA which requires financial institution to establish an audit function to test its AML/CFT procedures and systems.
-Further, paragraph 291 of the AML/CFT Guidelines requires the internal audit department of financial institution to carry out reviews to test and evaluate how effectively compliance policies are being implemented.
-Such reviews are required to be carried out on a frequency consistent with the financial institution's size and risk profile.
-While the above measure details the establishment of an audit function and its operation, there is no reference to the audit function being adequately resourced, independent or that its reviews include sample testing.
-As such, the measure does not comply with the examiners' recommended action. - 35.
-The other recommendation stipulates that financial institutions should be required to ensure timely access by the AML/CFT compliance officer and other appropriate staff to information necessary to consider the reporting of suspicious transactions.
-The authorities advise that the AML/CFT Guidelines will be reworded to clearly communicate "timely access".
+33. The examiners' recommended action requires financial institutions to maintain adequately resourced, independent internal audit function which includes sample testing for compliance.
+The authorities advise that this issue has been dealt with in section 6 of the proposed amendment.

+34. The other recommendation stipulates that financial institutions should be required to ensure timely access by the AML/CFT compliance officer and other appropriate staff to information necessary to consider the reporting of suspicious transactions.
+The situation remains unchanged from the last follow-up report when the authorities advised that the AML/CFT Guidelines would be reworded to clearly communicate "timely access".
 Given the above, this Recommendation remains outstanding.

-36. The examiners' recommendation stipulates that recommended measures made in relation to Recs.
+35. The examiners' recommendation stipulates that recommended measures made in relation to Recs.
 13 to 15 and 21 are also applicable to DNFBPs since they are subject to the requirements of the MLTPA.
 As such the analysis with regard to Recs.
 13 to 15 and 21 in this report is also applicable to the DNFBPs.
-The authorities have advised that guidelines for DNFBPs have been drafted to address these shortcomings and are presently going through the review process before becoming law.
+As already noted under Recommendation 12 in this report guidelines for DNFBPs have been issued by the FIU.
+However, since there are no applicable sanctions for breaches of these guidelines, they are not considered enforceable and are not acceptable for compliance with FATF requirements in this report.
+The authorities have advised that section 18 of the amendment Bill to the MLTPA deals with penalties which would be applicable to both the AML/CFT Guidelines issued by the Central Bank and those issued by the FIU for DNFBPs.
 This Recommendation remains outstanding.

-37. With regard to the examiners' recommendation that administrative fines under supervisory sanctions of subsection 22(1) of the MLTPA should be dissuasive, the authorities have advised that fines are being reviewed along with amendments to the law and Guidelines.
+36. With regard to the examiners' recommendation that administrative fines under supervisory sanctions of subsection 22(1) of the MLTPA should be dissuasive, the authorities have advised that section 9 of the proposed amendment of the MLTPA addresses this issue.
 This Recommendation remains outstanding.